The Clingers: Performing as The Clingers

 On November 3, 1968, The Clingers made their first appearance on The Smothers Brothers Comedy Hour.
 They sang "This Moment of Softness" but they were not allowed to play their instruments.
 When they performed "Gonna Have a Good Time" on the January 16, 1969 show, they played their instruments.
 Playing their own instruments was a point of pride for the band, and advertising for the subsequent single stated "That's them on all the instruments".
 Cash Box reviewed "Gonna Have a Good Time", describing it as "displaying the unconstrained rock ability and young fervor that ought to bring an instant teen explosion".
 In 1969, there were plans for The Clingers to be the summer replacement hosts for Tom and Dick Smothers, but they were cancelled when CBS dropped the show because of its often-censored political content.
 That summer, The Clingers performed for seven weeks at Rivera in Las Vegas with Ed Ames and Scoey Mitchell.
 Mike Curb started managing The Clingers in 1969 after seeing their Las Vegas act.
 Under the Forward label, Curb published The Clingers's single "Something Here in My Heart" with "Blackbird" as the B-side in July 1969.
 The band appeared on American Bandstand in August 1969.
 They performed "Something Here in my Heart" on The Glen Campbell Goodtime Hour.
 They also appeared on Operation: Entertainment, the Pat Boone Show, and the Barbara McNair Show.
 The Clingers appeared in an issue of Vogue as models for popular clothing in 1969 alongside other women artists Cher and Gracie Slick.

 After Melody married Jim Bell, they moved to Colorado and Melody did not perform with the Clingers much after 1969.
 Peggy acted as the singing voice for the Kitty Jo character in the Hanna-Barbera show Cattanooga Cats.
-She and Michael Lloyd co-wrote "Mother May I" for the show, which was released as a single by Forward and appeared on the Cattanooga Cats LP.
+Peggy, Debra and Michael Lloyd co-wrote "Mother May I" for the show, which was released as a single by Forward and appeared on the Cattanooga Cats LP.
 Peggy met Johnny Cymbal at a recording session where she sang his song "Sarah Jane (I'm All Alone)".
 The two started dating and collaborating on songwriting.
-They wrote several songs on The Cattanooga Cats show.
+They wrote several songs on the Cattanooga Cats show.
 The Clingers performed "Round Round Round" backed with "Mean it", which were both written by Peggy and Cymbal.
 The "Round Round Round" single was not successful.
 Cash Box called it a "rousing rock outing".
 Debra recorded two singles with Mike Curb as a duo around 1969.
 In 1970, Mike Curb got the whole Clinger family to be on The Mike Curb Congregation, a group of entertainers managed by Curb that performed for television variety specials.
 The Clingers opened for New Coconut Grove and Anthony Newley at the Ambassador Hotel in Los Angeles and for Newley at Caesar's Palace in Las Vegas in 1970.